 For sweetening, some prefer to use one-third molasses, the remaining two-thirds to be sugar.

 Six green grapes (from which the seeds have been removed) cut in small pieces much improve the flavor, particularly where huckleberries are used in place of blueberries.

 Commercially grown blueberries can often be found for sale in supermarkets, and baskets of handpicked wild blueberries can sometimes be purchased from roadside stands in areas that support their growing.

-My wife Vicki loves to pick Highbush blueberries in season at a large cultivated blueberry farm called Wilmot Orchards located near Newcastle, Ontario, just north of Lake Ontario.
+My wife Vicki loves to pick Highbush blueberries in season at a cultivated blueberry farm called Wilmot Orchards located near Newcastle, Ontario, just north of Lake Ontario.
 Their picking season starts late July through August.

 The blueberry farm grows several cultivated Highbush varieties that vary in their ripening times, allowing up to six weeks picking during blueberry season.

 Varieties vary between tart and sweet tasting, and the later in the season, the sweeter the berry.